,

 · It helps to foster good habits of organization and self-discipline in preparation for the demands of Secondary School (year 5&6)

-Termly Topic Homework
+Termly Project Homework